deborahbaines/demo/README.md

 [//]: # (build badges should go here)

-#Hello-World
+#Demo

 ## Overview
-Hello-World is the repository for my git demo.
+Demo is the repository for my git training.
 This file will be my README template.
 Let's test some markdown.
 - [Website](http://www.google.com)

 ![hello-world](helloworld.jpg)